chucklesSR/recipes-nodejs/README.md

 # recipes-nodejs

-##recipes CRUD with NodeJS.
+## recipes CRUD with NodeJS.

-###How to Run
+### How to Run

--Download and install *Node js*
+- Download and install *Node js*
--Download and intall *MongoDB*
+- Download and intall *MongoDB*
--Clone the repo
+- Clone the repo
--Run the command npm install
+- Run the command npm install
--Run MongoDB
+- Run MongoDB
--Run the command npm start
+- Run the command npm start